 #2 – .20 Caliber/ 5mm

-.20 caliber is much better than other caliber for all purpose use.
-It has comparatively more knockdown power and creates flattened trajectory like .177 caliber.
-Nowadays, there are scarce of this caliber in the market.
+.20 caliber is much better than other calibers for all-purpose use.
+It has comparatively more knockdown power and creates a flattened trajectory like .177 caliber.
+Nowadays, there is scarce of this caliber in the market.
 Because only a few companies like Beeman are manufacturing this caliber.
 This situation is making it more expensive.
-Most of the time, you need to order them as it is harder to find them in the market. online.20 caliber pellet can carry 40% more energy than of a .177.
+Most of the time, you need to order them as it is harder to find them in the market. online.20 caliber pellet can carry 40% more energy than a .177.
 A .20 caliber pellet is effective up to 60 yards.
 This has a heavy pellet with energy retention.

 #3 – .22 Caliber/ 5.5mm

-.22 caliber is favourite of most of the airgun users.
+.22 caliber is the favorite of most airgun users.
 This caliber is perfect for hunting.
 People who hunt regularly can use this caliber.
 This caliber has weight ranges from 12 to 30 Grains. .22 hits harder and makes a larger hole.
 This can cover up to 45 yards.
 The pellet weight of .22 caliber is 14.5 grain, muzzle velocity is 685 fps and muzzle energy is 15.1 ft-Ibs.
-If you are going to hunt Jack Rabbit, Crow, Wood Chucks, Racoon and others, a .22 caliber will be your best company.
-This caliber will support you greatly with its tremendous knock down power.
+If you are going to hunt Jack Rabbit, Crow, Wood Chucks, Racoon, and others, a .22 caliber will be your best company.
+This caliber will support you greatly with its tremendous knockdown power.

 #4 – .25 Caliber/ 6.35mm